magesuite/magento-patches/README.md

 in `optional.patches.json` in this repository and copy-paste the entry to your project's `composer.patches.json` file.

+## Gotacha's

+*The patch repository cannot be update and patches applied on the same run.*

+This means that when you add something to the patch repository or add the patch packge to your project the patches will be applied only at the subsequent build!

 ## How to create a patch?

 _Unfortunately I haven't found a way to install magento modules